Carroll Street Cycle Track

 Details

-The design team studied removing a traffic lane to facilitate the addition of a bike lane within Carroll Park, the linear parcel directly north of West Carroll Street.
-Through the use of new curb lines, strategic pavement markings, and micro stormwater management facilities, the project reduced hardscape and created a fully separated corridor for cyclists.
-Adjacent to the cycle track is a dedicated pedestrian path, on the bank of the Wicomico River.
+Directed by the City, the design team studied how removing a traffic lane could facilitate the addition of a bike lane within Carroll Park, the linear parcel directly north of West Carroll Street.
+Through use of new curb lines, strategic pavement striping and markings, and micro stormwater management facilities, the project reduced hardscape and created a fully separated corridor for cyclists.
+Adjacent to the cycle track is a dedicated pedestrian path, on the scenic bank of the Wicomico River.

-Floura Teeter enhanced the existing landscape with trees and native shrubs and perennials planted for seasonal interest and coordinated for the visual safety of riders, pedestrians, and vehicles.
+Floura Teeter enhanced the existing landscape with additional trees, native shrubs and perennials, planted for seasonal interest and coordinated for visual safety of riders, pedestrians, and vehicles.
 New traffic signals and crosswalks facilitate pedestrian traffic to Peninsula General Hospital FCU.
 Cobble pavers at median ends help signify to motorists to be alert to pedestrians and brick sidewalks create visual cohesion.
-Light poles, benches, and waste and recycling receptacles follow city standards.
+Light poles, benches and waste and recycling receptacles follow city standards.

 William R. White, Transportation Projects Specialist, City of Salisbury